By The Sportsnista | Lead Writer

 “The best word to describe me to Raiders fans is resilience,” Mendoza said.
 “I still need to earn every single day and prove that I can play at this level, at a high level.”
 That sounds like a rookie talking.
 It also sounds like a franchise trying to reintroduce itself.
 Because after 3-14, the Raiders were not drafting for one season.

-They were drafting for relevance.
+They were drafting for Ws.
 For stability.
 For identity.
 For the next face of the silver and black.
 Fernando Mendoza is not just the quarterback.
 He is the bet.
 And if Mark Davis is right, this will not be remembered as just the No. 1 pick.
 It will be remembered as the moment the Raiders chose what they wanted the future to look like.